organisciak/dissertation/document/4_posterior.md

 Many tasks that assume an objective, correct contribution are nonetheless are subject to interpretation, especially in volunteered contributions where detailed codebooks are deterrents to casual contributions.
 Likewise, even when a task is subjective, where a contribution is understood to be related to each individual's tastes and opinion, there are still problems of reliability beyond differences of opinion.
 One person's definition of a 3-star opinion judgment or their threshold for what is needed to click an approving 'thumbs up' button might be different from another person's, even if their underlying opinions are identical.

+Speaking about tagging in the context of information retrieval, @zhou_exploring_2008 warn that "a tag represents an abstract of the document from a _single_ perspective of a _single_ user."

 <!--## Subjective vs. Objective Assumptions-->